Ajakelewis/SeniorDesign/Project1.md

 Run $ `terraform apply` to apply the changes.

 Note: Make sure you never directly enter any secrets into a Terraform file.
 They will be stored in plain text in the state file, which is never desired.
 All secrets should be kept in an encrypted storage system and only decrypted when necessary.
+SSL/TLS decryption should be moved away from our instances and onto the ALB.
+The ALBs are designed to perform these cipher transactions much more efficiently, and we will currently assume that our VPC is a secure environment in which unencrypted traffic can be transferred when certain regulations such as PCI or HIPAA do not require it.
+You'll need to figure out how to get your certificates to the ALB.

+The DNS record provided by Route53 will then be used for all records required to access your site.
+In Route53, we can use an Alias A record to help limit the number of DNS requests required to access our site.

+### Note that we also have the option to use a Application Load Balancer (ALB) or an Elastic Load Balancer (ELB)